ChangeGamer

 Knowledge: retrieval & memory

-Grounding an agent in accurate, current context — RAG, embeddings, memory, and document/web data.
+Grounding an agent in accurate, current context — RAG, embeddings, memory, document/web data, vector databases, chunking, hybrid search, reranking, graph retrieval, and RAG-vs-fine-tuning.

 • RAG and Retrieval for Agents